void-linux/void-docs/src/xbps/troubleshooting/static.md

 musl C library, and should work on systems where nothing else does.
 In systems where the platform can no longer boot, it is recommended to chroot in with Void installation media and use the static tools from there, as it is unlikely that even a shell will work correctly on the target system.
+When using static XBPS with glibc installation, environmental variable `XBPS_ARCH` need to be set.